Dynamic D2D-Assisted Federated Learning over O-RAN: Performance Analysis, MAC Scheduler, and Asymmetric User Selection: Dynamic Wireless Control Decisions

-In this section, we develop dedicated MAC scheduler for FLS slice $\mathcal{S}^{(k)}_{b}$ at O-RU $b$, which allocates licensed/unlicensed PRBs to FLUs and transmit power of FLUs and O-RUs to PRBs tailored to dynamic channel capacities during FGTIs of global round $k$.
-To our knowledge, the is among the first attempts to exploit dedicated MAC schedulers to address the time-varying channel capacities of FLUs.
-MAC scheduler of slice $\mathcal{S}^{(k)}_{b}$ operates in three main steps.
+In this section, we develop one of the first dedicated MAC scheduler for an FL slice $\mathcal{S}^{(k)}_{b}$ at O-RU $b$, which allocates licensed/unlicensed PRBs to FLUs and transmit power of FLUs and O-RUs to PRBs tailored to dynamic channel capacities during FGTIs of global round $k$.
+Specifically, the MAC scheduler operates in three main steps.
 First, it makes scheduling decisions (SDs) for downlink/uplink communication modes at each FGTI (Sec.~\ref{sec:scheduling_decisions}).
 Second, it allocates PRBs to the scheduled FLUs (Sec.~\ref{sec:resource_allocation_mac}).
 Third, it allocates transmit power to PRBs (Sec.~\ref{sec:power_allocation}).
-We next discuss these three steps.
+We next discuss these steps.